dtao/PhilosopherDeveloper/source/posts/in-defense-of-global-state.markdown

 > Doctor: How much do you weigh?
 > Patient: On which planet?

-These things are what Hofstadter called "constants"; we may be able to *imagine* them changing--in some cases much more readily than others (e.g., changing time zones vs. changing planets)--but, generally speaking, we expect them not to.
+These things are what Hofstadter called "constants"; we may be able to *imagine* them changing---in some cases much more readily than others (e.g., changing time zones vs. changing planets)--but, generally speaking, we expect them not to.
 At the very least, they're certainly not going to change mid-conversation.

 More importantly, there are *very sensible defaults* for the "ambiguous" values in these examples.
 If someone refers to "Kathryn" in a conversation with me, he or she is almost certainly referring to the Kathryn most important to me: my wife.
 If you ask someone what time it is, you're very likely asking about the time zone where you currently are.
 And in almost *every* conversation, when referring to properties of objects, we're specifically talking about how things are on Earth.
 All of this can remain *implicit*; we don't have to think about these things at all.